Reach-Above/reach-above.github.io/duffins.md

             title: 'Where it all began',
             image: './duffins/Chapter2.PNG',
 	    source: '<small>Image:<a href="https://www.cbc.ca/news/canada/toronto/pickering-wetland-building-proposal-1.5784390"> CBC News</a></small>',
             description: 'Our class read this article back in October and it sparked a lot of debate.
 We want people to have jobs - especially those who lost them because of the pandemic but we are also concerned about our environment.
 We want a healthy place to live and grow up.
-We were divided on the issue so we began doing some research and writing letters to people who might help us learn more.',
+We began doing some research and writing letters to people who might help us learn more.Most of them visited our virtual classroom to tell us about it.',
             location: {
                 center: [-79.03893, 43.83587],
                 zoom: 12.00,